 SIZE.
 Simply put, size matters.
 Bigger containers are often better.
 They hold more soil, and therefore, potentially more water and nutrients.
 This gives your plants more resources and room to grow.
 This also gives you a bigger margin for error…always a good idea when dealing with living things.

 Lastly, size has two dimensions—volume and depth.
 If you are growing long- or deep-rooted things, like carrots or Echinacea, in a container, then your plants will be better served by a deep pot than a wide, shallow one.

 DRAINAGE.
 Let me say it again, DRAINAGE.
-Make sure that your containers have a few holes in the bottom to allow excess water out.
+Make sure that your containers have a few holes in the bottom to allow excess water to drain out.
 Containers that don’t drain lead to soggy soil that suffocates plants’ roots.
 If your container is watertight (and it’s not a water garden) put some holes in it.
-If your container sits very close to the ground or some other surface, you may want to raise the container up slightly or add some hole to the side of the container very near the bottom.
+If your container sits very close to the ground or some other surface, you may want to raise the container up slightly or add some holes to the side of the container very near the bottom.
 I drilled some holes in the side of the bottom of a huge pot I had that I couldn’t put on risers and it made a big difference.

 MATERIAL.
 Almost anything can be a container.
 That being said, you need to consider how what it’s made of will affect its performance.
 Porous containers, like terra cotta, allow water to escape through the side of the container.
 This may be good if you live in a wet area, are growing dry-loving plants, or tend to over-water, as it will release the extra water as necessary.
 But it could be challenging if your containers are small or you live in a windy or dry area.
 You can line the inside of porous containers with a layer of plastic and reduce water loss.
 Just remember to maintain drainage.